SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 ## Bulk Delete Exams

-**Intended Audience**:  this document provides instructions for bulk deleting exams from the Reporting Data Warehouse.
+**Intended Audience**: This document provides instructions for bulk deleting exams from the Reporting Data Warehouse.
 Knowledge of SQL and access to the production data warehouse is required.
+Operations will find this useful if and only if a bulk delete operation is required.

 Deleting exams includes:
 * marking exams as deleted in the warehouse
 * migrating (propagating) the changes to the reporting data mart(s)

 > **NOTE**: Modifying a large volume of data needs to be done with the consideration of how data is [migrated](Runbook.migrate.md#modify-lots-of-content).
-> Since migrating this changes may take time, it is **strongly advisable to perform this task during the maintenance window, and while the Ingest service is paused**.
+> Since migrating this changes may take time, it is **strongly advisable to perform this task during the maintenance window, and while the system is quiescent and the exam processors are paused.**.

 ### Other Resources
 1. [Import and Migrate](Runbook.migrate.md) - Operations and system administration may find this useful with manually adjusting or cleaning up data.